weimeilin79/masterclass-connect/lab-03/readme.md

 >   ```

 ## Steps:
+- Consume error data from the Redpanda topic `backend_error`.
 - Cache configuration:
   - Implement caching for geo-location lookups using an in-**memory** cache.
 - Geo-location enrichment:
     - Extract the `client_ip` from the incoming message.
     - Check if the `client_ip` has already been cached.
     - If the IP address is not cached, send an HTTP POST request to `http://localhost:8081/geo/lookup` to retrieve geo-location information.
 - Parallel processing for error count :
   -  Use a workflow to allow parallel calls.
   - Extract necessary fields (`client_ip`, `source_system`, `message`, `priority`) from the message.
   - Send an HTTP POST request to `http://localhost:8082/error/count` to update the error count for the system.
 - Output Configuration:
   - After enrichment, output the processed data to the Redpanda topic `backend_error_geo`.

 In the [button label="Editor"](tab-1), under the working directory (`~/masterclass-connect/lab-03`), you should see a `rpcn.yaml` file.
 Go ahead and create your pipeline in it.
 To test and run the pipeline, simply go to the [button label="Terminal"](tab-0) and run: